Review by Frank Plowright

 May Parker, sidelined for a while after the initial boost to her character, re-emerges here, sometimes for comedic purposes, but never lacking dignity, and Straczynski adds a sub-plot about Mary Jane’s acting career achieving a level of success that attracts unwelcome tabloid attention.
 It’s concluded in novel and highly satisfying wish-fulfilment fashion, and the main story’s most memorable sequence has a Spider-Man desperately attempting to diffuse a missile with a highly virulent payload aimed squarely at middle America.

 The look at the background machinations of Hydra add to the credibility of their threat in what’s the comic equivalent of a good pulpy novel.
 The pages can’t turn fast enough.
 The entire story can also be found in the hardback collection The Best of Spider-Man volume 5.
-The next stories in Straczynski’s run are collected as part of The Road To Civil War, also featuring other Marvel heroes.
+The next stories in Straczynski’s run are collected as part of The Road To Civil War, also featuring other Marvel heroes, then pick up again in Amazing Spider-Man: Civil War.